AwalaApp/specs/rs002-pki.md

 ### Gateway Certificate

-A gateway's certificate MUST be either self-signed or issued by its peer gateway, forming the chain below (from leaf to root):
+A gateway's certificate MUST be either self-issued or issued by its peer gateway, forming the chain below (from leaf to root):

 1. (Optional) The gateway's _signature-only certificate_.
 A certificate that MUST only be used to issue [endpoint certificates](#endpoint-certificate).
 1. The gateway's certificate.